jfjensen/CarND-Path-Planning-Project/README.md

 This is the implementation of the "Sine Ease In Out" function for the `frenet s dot` value.
 It treats two cases.
 One case where the goal value is higher than the start value and the other case where the goal value is lower than the start value.

-The `p` value is incremented based on the difference between the start and goal value times some constant (in this case 500), which has been found by trial-and-error.
+The `p` value is incremented at every tick received by the Action node.
+This increment is based on the difference between the start and goal value times some constant (in this case 500), which has been found by trial-and-error.
+The Action node will return 'running' to the Behavior Tree.
 When `p` is `1.0` the trajectory generation is finished.
+The Action node will now return 'success'.

 ##### Generating trajectory in terms of frenet D using an easing function (lines 51-80)